abathur8bit/chessbox/controller-gui/README.md

     exit(2);
 }

+# On screen keyboard
+Launch matchbox-keyboard from the command line to get the keyboard to display.

+    sudo apt-get install matchbox-keyboard

 # Display
 Notes about PI display rotation.
 [My article](https://8bitcoder.com/chesslr/9) which doesn't work with the xinput command any more.